 Most recently, Carole Ann was the Associate Director of the Rhode Island Council for the Humanities, where she was responsible for leading organizational culture & employee development, strategic planning and implementation, and operations.
 She is a member of The Lady Project’s Board of Directors, and mentors emerging female leaders through Brown University's Women's Launch Pad Program.
-When she is not coaching, she’s developing the most important emerging leader in her life—her two year old daughter, Avery Jean.
+When she is not coaching, she’s developing the most important emerging leader in her life—her three year old daughter, Avery Jean.

 From feeling off track to strategic leadership

 Five years after I graduated from Brown University, I was invited to my alma mater to speak on a “Life After Graduation” panel.

 As the six panelists began to introduce ourselves to the room of 150 seniors, I realized the panel makeup was this: banker, entrepreneur, med student, wealth manager, smartphone app inventor, and little old me—the Administrative Coordinator at a nonprofit.

 I felt my heart fall down into my shoes as I told my post-graduation story—it felt less like a narrative and more like a series of random events.
 The other panelists' paths seemed coherent, confident, and accomplished.